 ‘Tis the season….for another home tour!
 While we actually had a little snow last week and freezing temperatures for most of the week here, I’m wishing with all my might that Spring will bring it’s happy little ass here soon.
 Alas, living in the Tennessee Valley, you never really know what kind of weather you…

 Affiliate links included in this post.
 I need to be clear on something.
 This remodel of The 70’s Landing Pad has not been a one man band.
 It has not been a two or a three or a four man band either.
 It’s more like a fix or six man band, made up of random friends and family pitching in to…

 *This post is in partnership with Hayneedle, however all opinions and references to Hildi from Trading Spaces are 100% mine.
 This post may contain affiliate links.
 You guys remember Trading Spaces, right?
-That TLC show from back in the day where you switched houses with your neighbors for a weekend and redid one room in their house in 48 hours?
-There…
+That TLC show from back in the day where you switched houses with your neighbors for a weekend and redid one room in…

 Hey guys!
 I missed your (virtual) faces! 😉 I hope you all had a great Christmas and a fantastic start to the New Year!
 I was sick during most all of the holidays and have had the hardest time kicking whatever I had.
 After two doctor visits, various over the counter meds, three different prescription…